MaryanneNdungu/MaryanneNdungu.github.io/_posts/2015-01-04-CORS for Cross-Domain Communication.md

 tags: [CORS, cross-origin, cross-domain]
 ---

-As it is now, when I tried various Cross-Origin Resource Sharing (CORS) , I noticed that there are more patterns than I thought, so I tried again how to handle it.
+Not until recently, when I tried various Cross-Origin Resource Sharing (CORS) ,did I noticed that there are more CORS patterns than I thought.

-<h3> In the first place</h3>
+<h3> First...</h3>

-In current Web browsers, Same-Origin Policy (same generation policy in Japanese) is applied to prevent information on one Web site from being abused by another malicious Web site .
+In current Web browsers, Same-Origin Policy is applied to prevent information on one Web site from being abused by another malicious Web site.

 For example, when displaying a certain Web site https://guiltysite.com in a browser, you can use HTTP (S ( XHR)) from this Web page from another Web site https://innocentsite.net with XMLHttpRequest (XHR) or Fetch API ), An error occurs when trying to read data.